 ZippyPaws co-founder and vice president Jen Cao discusses her approach to designing the company’s award-winning lineup of pet toys and adventure gear.

-First-aid and wound-care products help pet owners care for their injured animals and help retailers become a trusted resource for the local pet-owning community.
+Puppy and kitten products help pet owners care for their new best friends and can help retailers build a bond with customers.

 Treats aren’t just for spoiling our canine buddies—they’re also used for training, to supplement diets and to support health, resulting in a diverse and profitable category.

 How we define natural pet food is ever changing, but its popularity and importance to your store is here to stay.

 Once limited to simple cat toys, pet parents are demanding products to engage with their felines, leading manufacturers to create innovative products for meaningful playtime.